szalik-rg351/es-theme-magical-pixel/README.md

 ## 351Noir 351ELEC Theme

+**All credits for MonsieurDaz!!** i only added missing themes as he don't have time and give me green light for doing it :)

 This is a modern **horizontal** theme based on [Epic Noir](https://github.com/c64-dev/es-theme-epicnoir), that matches the 351ELEC black/white/red aesthetic and the RG351P handheld's resolution and aspect ratio.